CUP-ECS/spack-packages/README.md

 ## Setup:

-#### To register this repository, add the following lines to your ~/.spack/repos.yaml file:
+#### You must register this repository by adding the following lines to your ~/.spack/repos.yaml file:
 ```
 repos:
   cupecs: